S.T.D (Shelters to Deltas): Background and release

-Cupcakke collaborated with artists, including Zachariah's "Hood Rich (feat.
-Cupcakke)", Kilo's "Short Bus", Big Meechie and his single "Muve", M.A.N.
+Cupcakke collaborated with artists, including Zachariah's "Hood Rich", Kilo's "Short Bus", Big Meechie and his single "Muve", M.A.N.
 II's "Man Pussy", and frequent producer on Cupcakke's mixtape, Benzo Fly and his Random Acts single "Like a Snapback".S.T.D (Shelters to Deltas) was self-released for digital download and streaming on June 19, 2016, through iTunes, SoundCloud, Google Play and Spotify.

 Promotion

 Singles

-The preceding singles, "Best Dick Sucker" and "Panda (Remix)", were released on April 25, 2016 and May 15, 2016.
+The preceding singles, "Best Dick Sucker" and "Panda (Remix)", were released on April 25, 2016, and May 15, 2016.